 A Good Facebook Content Strategy Is Not Enough

 Facebook is a useful tool — but it can’t drive clients to your law firm alone.
-The platform is just one part of your larger marketing strategy which includes other social channels like LinkedIn, email marketing, and organic search.
+The platform is just one part of your larger marketing strategy which includes other social channels like LinkedIn or Threads, email marketing, and organic search.

 In most cases, traffic from social media makes up a small percentage of the total traffic to a law firm’s website compared to a well-executed SEO content strategy.